 Robb Leandro assists his clients with a broad range of legal issues relating to health care, administrative law and public policy.
 His legal practice focuses on helping health care providers navigate the minefield of regulations that they face in their practices.
 Robb routinely assists his clients with issues that include Medicaid and Medicare regulations; Medicaid and Medicare audits; Certificate of Need Applications and litigation; licensure, surveys, and certification issues; and HIPAA and privacy laws.
 Robb also provides counsel to health care providers with complex government contract procurement issues.

 Robb approaches each legal issue with an understanding of the business and clinical issues his clients face.
 Robb’s clients range from large national health care providers to small single-location providers.
-He has significant experience representing a variety of health care providers that include home health, home care and hospice agencies, hospitals, community mental health providers, adult care homes, nursing homes, psychiatric hospitals, physician practices, and dentists.
+He has significant experience representing a variety of health care providers that include nursing homes, home health, home care and hospice agencies, hospitals, community mental health providers, adult care homes, psychiatric hospitals, physician practices, and dentists.
 He also has significant experience providing advice to health care industry groups and trade associations.

 By focusing on regulatory compliance issues before there is a problem, Robb strives to have his clients avoid missteps and government investigations.
 When litigation is required, Robb draws on years of relevant health care and administrative law experience to advocate for his clients.
 He has successfully represented health care providers before the North Carolina Office of Administrative Hearings (OAH) in cases including Medicaid audits, licensure terminations, Managed Care Organization (MCOs) actions and Certificate of Need (CON) decisions.
 He has also represented his clients in state and federal court in cases involving judicial review of administrative decisions, CON appeals, and challenges to federal and state laws and regulations.